-The North American Free Trade Agreement (NAFTA) makes temporary employment with TN visas easier for certain Canadian and Mexican workers.
+The North American Free Trade Agreement (NAFTA) makes temporary employment with TN visas easier for certain professionals who are citizens of Canada or Mexico.
 NAFTA created this visa category for eligible Canadian and Mexican professional workers and also affected terms of admission for Canadians admitted to the U.S. under other nonimmigrant classifications.
 TN employment must be in a profession listed in Appendix 1603.0.1 to NAFTA and the TN employee must possess the credentials required.
 There is no annual limit on TN-1 admissions.

 If You Want the Best Result Possible